Ponderal Index Calculator

 📋Steps to Calculate

-1. Select the Adult or Newborn profile to activate the specific physiological algorithm.
+1. Select the Adult or Newborn profile to activate the correct physiological formula and reference ranges.

-3. Analyze the calculated Ponderal Index result against the provided clinical health ranges.
+3. Read the calculated Ponderal Index and compare it against the clinical reference ranges displayed alongside the result.

 Mistakes to Avoid ⚠️